mi-g/fapush/README.md

   var req = push.register();
   req.onsuccess = function(e) {
     endpoint = e.target.result;
-    // tell out app server about the endpoint to be used to notify this client }
+    // tell our app server about the endpoint to be used to notify this client }
   req.onerror = function(err) {
     console.warn("Something went wrong",err);